UWM-Libraries/GeoDiscovery-Documentation/docs/security.md

 There is much discussion of this issue in the Geo4Lib and other related slack channels and other community dicussions.

 We're attempting to implement [Bot Challenge Page](https://github.com/samvera-labs/bot_challenge_page/) from the Samvera community.

+We've set up a Cloudflare Turnstile under my account, but we might want to reconsider its ownership once it's in production.
+Maybe set up a digilib account?